IsaacDevCraft/my-portfolio/README.md

 # My Portfolio

 Welcome to my portfolio repository!
-This project showcases my skills, projects, and experiences as a web developer.
+This project showcases my skills, projects, and experiences as a Data Analyst.

 ## Overview